hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 DTLS 1.3 re-uses the TLS 1.3 handshake messages and flows, with the following changes:

-1. Modifications to the handshake header to handle message loss, reordering, and DTLS message fragmentation (in order to avoid IP fragmentation).
-Additionally, a new ACK message is introduced.
+1. To handle message loss, reordering, and fragmentation modifications to the handshake header are necessary.

-2. Retransmission timers to handle message loss.
+2. Retransmission timers are introduced to handle message loss.

 3. The TLS 1.3 KeyUpdate message is not used in DTLS 1.3 for re-keying.

+4. A new ACK message is introduced to more robustness in message delivery.

 Note that TLS 1.3 already supports a cookie extension, which used to prevent denial-of-service attacks.
-This DoS prevention mechanism is described in more detail below since it is more dangerous than with a connection-oriented transport like TCP that performs return-routability checks as part of the connection establishment.
+This DoS prevention mechanism is described in more detail below since UDP-based protocols are more vulnerable to amplification attacks than a connection-oriented transport like TCP that performs return-routability checks as part of the connection establishment.

 With these exceptions, the DTLS message formats, flows, and logic are the same as those of TLS 1.3.